 Information about the bikes including process, design and fit philosophy, materials and everything else.

-Thank you for being here and for your interest in
+Thank you for your interest in my custom steel bicycles!

 I build most of my frames using Columbus steel tubing with wet paint by ColorWorks in Oregon.
-I build completely custom frames, forks, stems and racks including fit, design, construction and prefer to sell complete bicycles to ensure every detail is dialed before it leaves my workshop.
-Each bicycle is a whole and it’s important to consider each detail and part together.
-You can see some examples of bikes below.
+I design and build completely custom frames, forks, stems, and racks, and prefer to sell complete bicycles to ensure every detail is dialed before it leaves my workshop.
+Every bicycle must work as a whole and it’s important to consider each detail and part together.
+You can see some examples of my bikes below.
 My current delivery time for a bicycle is 7 months from the deposit date.

 Every bike starts with a conversation about what you’re looking for and how to construct your dream bike.